 There is significant competition in the precious metals mining industry for mineral rich properties that can be developed and produced economically, the technical expertise to find, develop and operate such properties, the labour to operate the properties and the capital for the purpose of funding such properties.
-Many competitors not only explore for and mine precious metals, but conduct refining and marketing operations on a global basis.
+Many competitors not only explore for and mine precious metals but conduct refining and marketing operations on a global basis.
 As a result of this competition, some of which is with large established mining companies with substantial capabilities and greater financial and technical resources than the Corporation, the Corporation may be unable to acquire desired properties, to recruit or retain qualified employees or to acquire the capital necessary to fund its operations and develop its projects.
-Existing or future competition in the mining industry could materially adversely affect the Corporation's prospects for mineral exploration and success in the future.
+Existing or future competition and success in the future.
 Increased competition can result in increased costs and lower prices for metal and minerals produced and reduced profitability.
 Consequently, the revenues of the Corporation, its operations and financial condition could be materially adversely affected.